rehierl/abstract-properties/readme.md

 this is as serious as it can get
 - this is an issue of significant importance
-- the tag-based syntax is an application of a system of properties
+- the tag-based syntax is an application of an abstract system of generic properties, which itself is an application of partial orders (order theory)
-- so no, this isn't just about html/xml/..
+- this isn't just about html/xml/..
+- this isn't just about the tag-based syntax
 - this is about the evolution of our ability to write, an ability that is critical to the evolution of the human race
 - so no, this does not just concern those with disabilities, this concerns every single human being with or without disabilities, including all the future generations
 - this is about our ability to use partial orders to our advantage
-- this is about our general awareness of node orders
+- this is about our general awareness of (partial node) orders
 - this is about the responsibility of experts, and because of that ..
 - this is about the responsibility of the scientific community
 - so yes, this is about the evolution of the human race,